 - E-mail: security@typo3.org (encryption possible)

-- Never public: No GitHub issues, no Forge tickets
+- Never publicly: No GitHub issues, no Forge tickets

 Security vulnerabilities must never be discussed publicly before a patch is available.
-This gives attackers an advantage and endangers all TYPO3 installations worldwide.
+Doing so hands attackers an advantage and puts every TYPO3 installation worldwide at risk.

 Versions & Updates

-Choosing the right TYPO3 version and maintaining a consistent update strategy are fundamental security decisions.
+Choosing the right TYPO3 version and sticking to a consistent update strategy are fundamental security decisions.

 Support Cycles